barryclark/jekyll-now/_posts/2022-10-23-multi-task-learning-a-sentiment-analysis-example.markdown

 > It took half an hour to get our check, which was perfect since we could sit, have drinks and talk!

+To split the given training data for model training and validation, we'd like to maintain the proportion of different classes for all 5 aspects as much as possible.
+This can be achieved with the [<code class="inline">IterativeStratification</code> module](http://scikit.ml/api/skmultilearn.model_selection.iterative_stratification.html) from the *skmultilearn* library.
+The idea is to consider the combination of labels from different aspects, and assign the examples based on the predefined training/validation split ratio.
+I used a *train_size* of 0.8 in practice.
+The following function was used to perform the stratified split of the data.

 {% highlight python %}

+from skmultilearn.model_selection import IterativeStratification

 def iterative_train_test_split(
     self, X: np.array, y: np.array